-Abrasive blast cleaning is the preferred method of surface preparation prior to the application of the STEELGUARD 951.
+Abrasive blast cleaning is the preferred method of surface preparation prior to the application of the PPG STEELGUARD 951 PFP coating system.
 All used grit blast material and other dust and debris must be removed from the steelwork prior to the application of coating.